-Storing clothing in good condition will help ensure the garments stay in good shape while they are packed away.
+Storing clothing in good condition will help ensure the garments stay in good shape while packed away.
 Regardless of how clean you think your clothes are, don’t just throw them into a storage bin and forget about them.
 A little prep will go a long way.

 Here are some ways to prep your clothing for storage:

-- Wash your garment according to the guidelines on the label even if the item looks clean.
+- Wash your garment according to the guidelines on the label, even if the item looks clean.